• Skip to primary navigation

 Jar filled with cherries and tag reading Dark Cherry Liqueur

-This is so lovely when decanted into pretty bottles, like these 12 ounce, or these 8.5 ounce, or this one with serving glasses.
+This is so lovely when decanted into pretty bottles.
+It makes a great holiday gift!
 As a bonus you get to keep the strained cherries - spoon them on vanilla ice cream!

 Just be sure and make a second batch for yourself.
 You are going to want to.
 Really you are.